-Many allergy triggers -- such as dust, mold, and dust mites -- get tracked into your house on your shoes.
-Put out a large welcome mat so friends and family will wipe their shoes before coming inside.
-Choose a rubber mat that can be cleaned easily.
+Many allergy triggers, like pollen, move into your home on your shoes.
+Ask your friends and family to wipe them before they come inside.
+Choose a rubber mat that's easy to clean.
 Better yet, ask visitors to leave their shoes at the door.

 Clean the Air With a HEPA Filter

-Typical furnace filters don't catch smaller allergens.
-Pleated paper filters with a MERV (efficiency) rating of 7 to 13 can be almost as effective as HEPA filters and can cost around $10.
-Electrostatic filters use charged fibers to trap allergens and can cost about $15 or more.
-Change filters every three months to keep your furnace working well.
-A more expensive option is a whole-house HEPA or electrostatic filter unit can be added to your HVAC system, but the cost can be more than $300.
+Try pleated paper filters with a MERV (efficiency) rating of 7 to 13.
+They can be almost as effective as a HEPA filter.
+Or go for an electrostatic one that uses charged fibers to trap allergens.
+Change filters every 3 months to keep your furnace working well.
+A more expensive option is a whole-house HEPA or electrostatic filter unit that's added to your heating and air-conditioning system.

 Electronic Air Cleaners

-Using a neti pot to irrigate your nasal passages may help ease your allergy symptoms if you clean out the passageways of your nose.
-Fill the pot with lukewarm saline solution made with sterile or distilled water or boiled and cooled tap water.
-Tilt your head over the sink, then pour the salt water into one nostril and let it drain out of the other.
-The pots, which are available at health food and drugstores, sell for around $10 and have instructions.
+You can ease your allergy symptoms if you clean out the passageways of your nose.
+Fill the pot with lukewarm salt water made with sterile or distilled water.
+Or use boiled tap water after it cools down.
+Tilt your head over the sink, then pour the liquid into one nostril and let it drain out of the other.
 You can also use a bulb syringe or rinse bottle.

 OTC Allergy Medications

 Humidifiers and Dehumidifiers

-Dust mites -- tiny creatures that live in your bed, sofa, and carpet -- can cause nasal allergies.
-Keeping indoor humidity low helps control dust mites, which thrive in moist, warm air.
-But too-dry air can irritate nasal passages and make allergy symptoms worse.
-Strike a balance by keeping the humidity in your home between 30%-50%.
-You can monitor it with a hygrometer (about $10).
-Tabletop humidifiers and dehumidifiers are available at discount and drugstores for about $30 to $100.
+Dust mites -- tiny creatures that live in your bed, sofa, and carpet -- can trigger your allergies.
+They thrive in warm, moist air, so you can fight back if you keep your indoor humidity low.
+But too-dry air can irritate your nose and make your symptoms worse.
+Strike a balance by making the humidity in your home between 30% and 50%.
+You can monitor it with a device called a hygrometer.

 Remake Your Bed

-Encase pillows, mattress, and box springs in allergen-proof covers.
-Prices can range from $20-$150 depending on your bed size.
+Surround your pillows, mattress, and box springs with allergen-proof covers.
+Prices can range from $20-$150, depending on your bed size.